mxagar/music_genre_classification/README.md

 mlflow run .
 ```

-## Notes on How MLflow and Weights & Biases Work
+## Notes on How Hydra, MLflow and Weights & Biases Work

 ### Component Script Structure